-Walk through La Candelaria – La Candelaira is Bogota’s historic district.
+Walk through La Candelaria: La Candelaira is Bogota’s historic district, a very interesting area for a Bogota day tour.
 Featuring Spanish colonial buildings, museums and a big square called Plaza Bolivar, visitors can spend hours meandering through this area that seems to be frozen in time.

 Bogota Travel Information

-The weather in Bogota is known for being unpredictable.
+Weather: The weather in Bogota is known for being unpredictable.
 The sky could be clear and blue, then the next hour it can be pouring down rain.
 It’s best to always carry a jacket and umbrella while exploring Bogota.
-The average temperature in Bogota is 15°C, or 58°F. March is the warmest month, while December is the coolest.
-October normally sees the most rain.
+The average temperature in Bogota is 15°C, or 58°F.

 How to Save Money While Traveling in Bogota, Colombia

 Bogotá, Colombia is the ideal city for this kind of travel strategy because it’s so easy to be a budget traveler in Colombia’s capital.Read More